OpenChannelSSD/documentation/docs/specification.md

-An Open-Channel SSD must identify itself to the host with the geometry that it has.
-This specification can be accessed from [here](http://goo.gl/BYTjLI).
+An Open-Channel SSD must support the Open-Channel SSD specification.
+The specification can be accessed [here](http://goo.gl/BYTjLI).

-It is open for comments.
+Feel free to add comments.